Marycorreia12/Brainnest_JAVASCRIPT_Project/README.md

 ## How to play the game
 - Click in the link above.
 - Press CTRL + SHIFT + C.
-- Go to console line and write game() and press ENTER;
+- Go to console line and write game(); and press ENTER.
 - And you can start playing!